GOcontroll/go-gtk-demo/README.md

 root contains user authentication required by cage, the filename is the username
 debian/cage@.service is responsible for launching the GUI
 debian/gocontroll_demo.service is responsible for launching the demo simulink application

+## Points of note

+This demo uses the pyuio package to read and write the Simulink models virtual memory.
+It is however not entirely recommended, this approach has two downsides:

+1. The GUI now has to run under the root user for the correct permissions
+2. Read and write access is not synchronized

+However it also has some advantages:

+1. No need to set up your own IPC protocol
+2. Infrastructure is present by default in Simulink

+When using Crank Storyboard, there is a companion [Simulink blockset](https://github.com/GOcontroll/GOcontroll-Simulink-Crank-Storyboard) to provide the IPC.
+However this toolkit requires a paid license to use.

+This application is in no means a display of best practices but merely a demonstration of
+an application running in a wayland compositor and how that is done.